k0shk0sh/FastHub/.github/CONTRIBUTING.md

     1. Don't add extra spaces or periods.
 Don't delete existent ones.
 1. Once you finished translating, add new files to the Git index using `git add values-??/strings.xml` command and commit the changes using `git commit -m '<commit message>'`, where `<commit message>` is a short description of changes you made.
 1. Push your local changes into your forked repository by typing `git push origin <new branch>`.
-1. Finally, create a Pull Request from your branch to our main branch *development*.
+1. Finally, create a Pull Request from your Branch to our main Branch *development*.

 ## Translations Contributors